 Matthew has lectured on various legal topics for the Institute of Continuing Legal Education, including false advertising and First Amendment issues.
 He is a contributor to the Institute of Legal Education’s Introducing Evidence at Trial, 3rd Edition (2007) and the 2014 Update (2014).
 From 2016 through 2020, Matthew was selected by his peers as one of the Best Lawyers in America in the area of commercial litigation.
 In 2017, 2018, and 2019 he was selected as a Michigan Super Lawyer.

-Matthew Krichbaum is a member of the board of directors of Nice Work Public Media.
+Matthew Krichbaum is an active member of the Michigan community.
+He is currently a member of the board of directors of Nice Work Public Media.
 From 2013 through 2017, Matthew was a member of the Board of Directors for Eversight.
-From 2009 to 2015, Matthew Krichbaum was also member of the Committee on Legal Related Education and Community Outreach for the State bar of Michigan and served as the chair of the Constitution Day subcommittee.
-From 2008 through 2012, Matthew Krichbaum served as Vice President of the board of the Ann Arbor Film Festival.
+From 2009 to 2015, he was also a member of the Committee on Legal Related Education and Community Outreach for the State Bar of Michigan, and served as the chair of the Constitution Day subcommittee.
+From 2008 through 2012, Matthew served as Vice President of the board of the Ann Arbor Film Festival.